 Oracle Data Guard has different protection modes based on data loss and downtime tolerance:

-■ Maximum Protection provides for zero data loss, but the transactions must be applied synchronously to both the primary and secondary database servers.
+- Maximum Protection: It provides zero data loss, but the transactions must be applied synchronously to both primary and secondary database servers.
 If there are issues applying the logs to the secondary server, the primary server will wait for the transaction to be completed on both servers to commit the change.

-■ Maximum Availability has zero data loss as the goal, but if there is a connectivity issue or the transaction cannot be applied to the secondary server, the primary server will not wait.
+- Maximum Availability: It has zero data loss as the goal, but if there is a connectivity issue or if the transaction cannot be applied to the secondary server, the primary server will not wait.
 The primary server still has a record of what has been applied for verification, and the standby database might fall slightly behind, but it is more critical to have the primary database available.

-■ Maximum Performance has the potential for minimal data loss.
-The transport of the logs is done asynchronously, and there is no checking back with the primary server about applying the logs and verifying the change has been completed.
+- Maximum Performance: It has the potential for minimal data loss.
+The transport of the logs is done asynchronously, and there is no checking back with the primary server for applying the logs and verifying if the change has been completed.

 The physical standby database is a copy of the primary database and is kept in sync with the primary database.
 With Oracle Database 11g, the standby database can also be an active database, which remains open for reading while the database is still being synchronized with the primary.
 This is the Active Data Guard option.

-Another option that allows for use of the secondary server is a logical standby database.
+Another option that allows the use of a secondary server is a logical standby database.
 With this type of standby database, the changes are applied by SQL statements that are converted from the redo logs.
-This allows for some of the structures of the data to vary from the primary database, and the changes can still be applied through the SQL statements.
+This allows the variation of data structures from the primary database, and the changes can still be applied through the SQL statements.

 In summary, the basic steps are as follows:

-You can use the Data Guard broker and management tools to set up the automatic failover and manage the standby servers.
-The Data Guard broker needs to be running on both the primary and standby server.
-A listener entry for the Data Guard broker on the primary and standby servers will help with failover and avoiding TNS errors.
+We can use the Data Guard broker and management tools to set up automatic failover and manage standby servers.
+The Data Guard broker needs to be running on both the primary and standby servers.
+A listener’s entry for the Data Guard broker on the primary and standby servers will help with failover and avoid TNS errors.

-The Oracle RAC database can be a primary and a standby server.
-When the Maximum Protection option is chosen for the Data Guard configuration, having RAC set up on the standby database will reduce the risk for the logs to be applied.
+The Oracle RAC database can be a primary or standby server.
+When the Maximum Protection option is chosen for the Data Guard configuration, having an RAC setup on the standby database will reduce the risk for the logs to be applied.

-In the Oracle RAC environment, there needs to be an ASM instance for every node in the cluster, but one ASM instance can support multiple instances on that node.
+In the Oracle RAC environment, there needs to be an ASM instance for every node in the cluster, but one ASM instance can support multiple instances on the same node.

-The ASM disk groups serve as containers for consolidating databases and file systems to be able to use the storage more efficiently and even share between databases.
-The ASM Configuration Assistant (ASMCA) helps you create and manage disk groups.
-As shown in Figure new disks can be added to the disk group here, and attributes of the disk group can be edited.
-Other ASMCA options allow you to manage the volumes and file systems in a clustered environment.
+ASM disk groups serve as containers for consolidating databases and file systems to be able to use the storage more efficiently and even share between databases.
+ASM Configuration Assistant (ASMCA) helps us create and manage disk groups.
+As shown in the figure below new disks can be added to the disk group here, and attributes of the disk group can be edited.
+Other ASMCA options allow us to manage volumes and file systems in a clustered environment.

 ASM Configuration Parameters